How to part exchange your car – the ultimate guide

-If you don’t like the prices, discount, options, or delivery time the dealer is offering you, take your business elsewhere.
+Take your business elsewhere if you don’t like the prices, discount, options, or delivery time the dealer is offering you.
 If the dealer is rude, bullish, or obviously spinning you a line, just leave.

-If you know what your car is actually worth, and you stick to your guns, it’s extremely likely that any dealer will raise any ‘best price’ they first give to you – and the research you do at the initial stage of the process will give you the confidence to walk away from the lower offers.
+If you know what your car is actually worth, and you stick to your guns, it’s extremely likely that any dealer will raise the ‘best price’.
+Plus, the research you do at the initial stage of the process will give you the confidence to walk away from the lower offers.

-One of the best strategies in any successful PX negotiation is to keep your options open.
+One of the best strategies in any successful part exchange negotiation is to keep your options open.
 Starting out without a contingency plan will ultimately weaken your position – and make it more likely that you make a decision that you later come to regret.

 If you have the time – and assuming the car is worth a reasonable amount – it’s recommended that you start the process by travelling around a few dealerships making clear your intention to walk away after speaking to them.
 This will put you in a strong position.

 If a dealer does want your car, they should offer you a good price, in an effort to ensure that a rival dealer doesn’t snap it up.